-27. CM 25-03 is in force to minimise the incidental mortality of seabirds and marine mammals.
+27. CM 25-03 is in force to minimise the incidental mortality of birds and mammals.
 Measures include the prohibition on the discharge of offal and discards during the shooting and hauling of trawl gear, and developing gear configurations which minimise the chance of birds encountering the net.